tag tag 9177935658

 Hundreds of individual lawsuits have been filed across the country against baby food manufacturers who are accused of failing to prevent toxic chemicals from contaminating their products.

-Because there were so many cases, all with similar complaints, led to the plaintiffs’ attorneys requesting that the Judicial Panel on Multidistrict Litigation (JPML) combine the lawsuits.
+Because there were so many cases, all with similar complaints, the plaintiffs’ attorneys requested that the Judicial Panel on Multidistrict Litigation (JPML) combine the lawsuits.
 The JPML, a federal panel of judges, reviewed the motion.

 Finally, in April 2024, a Multidistrict Litigation (MDL) was created to consolidate most of these cases into a single federal court to streamline the proceedings.
 This was a significant step in the movement of the case.